ashblue/oyster-package-generator/README.md

 oyster
 ```

 You're done.
-If you want to [setup cloud builds](#setting-up-cloud-builds) you'll need to do a few extra things.
+If you want to [setup cloud builds manually](#setting-up-cloud-builds) you'll need to do a few extra things.

 ### Making commits to your project